 Urvashi Vashist

-‘Adivasi writing’ is something of a contradiction in terms: the literary traditions of adivasis (an umbrella term that designates original/first inhabitants, indigenous peoples, tribal communities) in the Indian subcontinent have largely been oral.
-Furthermore, the displacement and destitution-driven disappearance of adivasi communities whose survival/lifestyle was contingent upon their environment, and their increasing assimilation into mainstream agrarian or urban communities, has meant that these oral traditions have often fallen into fatal disuse.
+Adivasi writing is something of a contradiction in terms: the literary traditions of adivasis (an umbrella term that designates original inhabitants, indigenous peoples, and tribal communities in the Indian subcontinent) have largely been oral.
+Furthermore, the displacement and destitution-driven disappearance of adivasi communities whose lifestyle and survival were contingent upon their environment, and their increasing assimilation into mainstream agrarian or urban communities, has meant that these oral traditions have often fallen into disuse.

 According to the People’s Linguistic Survey of India (2010) at least 780 languages are currently spoken in the country; as many again may have vanished since 1961.
 In an effort to preserve adivasi languages and literatures, scholars such as Raghunath Murmu, Ganesh Devy and and Prasanna Sree have helped formulate original or derivative scripts for over twenty adivasi languages; several communities have chosen to adopt existing scripts (in Assam, for instance, the Bodos have chosen Devnagari, the Tiwas have adopted the Asamiya script, and the Mishings are using the Roman script).
 There are some recent cases of recovery, e.g. the Gunjala Gondi script with which only six members of the community had remained conversant.
-Organizations such as the Bhasha Research Centre and the Tribal Cultural Heritage in India Foundation emphasize the crucial significance of adivasi languages having a place in institutions formal education, the importance of publication to the dynamic use of the languages, and the necessity of re-examining ‘literature’ and ‘textuality’ to account for the literate spoken-word narrative.
+Organizations such as the Bhasha Research Centre and the Tribal Cultural Heritage in India Foundation emphasize the crucial significance of adivasi languages having a place in institutions formal education, the importance of publication to the dynamic use of the languages, and the necessity of re-examining literature and textuality to account for the literate spoken-word narrative.

-Adivasi writing has invited readings that stress the deeply fraught sociopolitics of exploitation, expropriation, disenfranchisement and marginalization.
-Though constitutional ‘provisions for the administration and control of tribal areas’ were meant to safegaurd the interests of socioeconomically vulnerable communities, the resource-rich centre of the Indian peninsula has been bitterly by sides that pitch themselves as the vanguard of modernity and economic development, and the last bastion of social and environmental justice.
+Adivasi writing has invited readings that stress the deeply fraught socio-politics of exploitation, expropriation, disenfranchisement, and marginalization.
+Though constitutional “provisions for the administration and control of tribal areas” were meant to safeguard the interests of socio-economically vulnerable communities, the resource-rich centre of the Indian peninsula has been bitterly by sides that pitch themselves as the vanguard of modernity and economic development, and the last bastion of social and environmental justice.
 Similar conflicts and contentions plague tribal communities in the North-East, in South India and through the Andaman islands.
-Consequently, issues of ethnicity, community, race, discrimination, plurality and Otherness, as well as the capitalist/communist divide, neoliberalism and neo-imperialism, social (in)justice, the politics of biodiversity, interdependent ecologies and the environment are critical to adivasi life-writing and its variants.
+Consequently, issues of ethnic discrimination (community, plurality, and otherness), politics (the capitalist/communist divide, neoliberalism and neo-imperialism), social injustice, biodiversity, interdependent ecologies, and the environment are critical to adivasi life-writing and its variants.